-This section of the website is a diary of work done with, and for, LGBTQ+ communities in the UK.
+This website section is a diary of work done with, and for, LGBTQ+ communities in the UK.
 It serves to keep track of contributions and reflect on the past and share ideas for collaborations in the future.
+It does not include work done in, or for, governments.
 If you have any questions or want to collaborate, please get in touch via email at: email@example.com

 October 2020 to Present – Fast Track City Cardiff and Vale, Wales

 - Volunteer work with the communication and stakeholders management team, and mapped FTC stakeholders.

 - Projects included (e.g.) European Testing Week 2020, HIV Testing Week 2021, and HIV Data Visualisation in Wales.

 - Contributed to the draft of the FTC + THT manifesto for the Senedd elections in 2021.
 This informed the FTC recommendations for a Welsh HIV Action Plan.

 - APPG report on HIV testing.
 Contributed to providing comments for the APPG Testing Inquiry questions and outlined plan, especially on Areas 4, 5 and 6: Ideas For Implementation Going Forward; Engaging Under-represented Groups; The Future Online, Home and Community Testing.
 The HIV report was published on 21 July 2021.

 - Contributed to present evidence for the HIV APPG reports on minority ethnic groups and HIV in Britain.